Ed-Fi-Alliance-OSS/Data-Management-Service/eng/deployment/postgresql-kafka-opensearch/README.md

 3. Restart the PostgreSQL container.
 4. Run `setup.ps1` to inject the connector configurations into the respective sink and source connector containers.
-5. Write a record to the `dms.document` table and it should flow through into OpenSearch now.
+5. Start the DMS and begin inserting and updating documents.
+6. View Kafka changes in Kafdrop and OpenSearch changes in its Dashboard

 Tools